IPL 8: KKR tie almost like final for us, says MI coach Ricky Ponting

-With a spot in the play-offs at stake, Mumbai Indians head coach Ricky Ponting gives tonight's clash against KKR top billing
+With a spot in the play-offs at stake, Mumbai Indians head coach Ricky Ponting gives tonight's clash at Wankhede stadium against current champions Kolkata Knight Riders top billing

 The intensity in Mumbai Indians' practice session at Wankhede Stadium was like never before in the Indian Premier League-8 so far.
 The tension too was palpable on the eve of their crunch clash against Kolkata Knight Riders as the core MI group were seen in intense discussion before getting down to business.
 Not surprisingly because MI's campaign might virtually end today if they fail to beat KKR.